microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/call-logteleconferencedevicequality.md

 # call: logTeleconferenceDeviceQuality

+Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

+Log video teleconferencing device quality data.

-Cloud Video Interop (CVI) bot represents Video teleconferencing (VTC) devices and acts as a back-to-back agent for VTC device in a conference call.
-Since a CVI bot is in the middle of VTC and Teams infrastructure as a VTC proxy, it has two media legs.
-One media leg is between CVI bot and Teams infrastructure such as Teams conference server or Teams client and the other media leg is between CVI bot and VTC device.
+The Cloud Video Interop (CVI) bot represents video teleconferencing (VTC) devices and acts as a back-to-back agent for a VTC device in a conference call.
+Because a CVI bot is in the middle of the VTC and Microsoft Teams infrastructure as a VTC proxy, it has two media legs.
+One media leg is between the CVI bot and Teams infrastructure, such as Teams conference server or a Teams client.
+The other media leg is between the CVI bot and the VTC device.

-The third party partners own the VTC media leg and Teams infrastructure cannot access the quality data of the third party call leg.
-This API is only for the CVI partners to provide their media quality data.
+The third-party partners own the VTC media leg and the Teams infrastructure cannot access the quality data of the third-party call leg.
+This method is only for the CVI partners to provide their media quality data.

 ## Permissions